paulrobertlloyd/roadtrip/5-going-further/content.md

 For an example of just how broad a test suite can be, [David Blooman has described the device lab](http://mobiletestingfordummies.tumblr.com/post/20056227958/testing) used by BBC during the redesign of their responsive news website.
 Luke Wroblewski also [asked a number of mobile developers to list which phones they test with](https://bagcheck.com/blog/22-mobile-device-testing-the-gear) on Bagcheck.
 Finally, tools like [Adobe Shadow](http://labs.adobe.com/technologies/shadow/) and [showoff.io](https://showoff.io/) make it easier to test designs across many devices at the same time.

 The common theme here is the need to own a huge array of devices; with more being added as new devices are launched.
-To be honest, I'm a little uncomfortable with this situation.
+To be honest, I’m a little uncomfortable with this situation.
 Not only does it present a potential barrier to entry for anyone wanting to build responsive websites, but it encourages the purchase of yet more devices and gadgets.
-Once you've watched [The Story of Stuff](http://www.youtube.com/watch?v=gLBE5QAYXp8), consumerism can feel a little sickening.
+Once you’ve watched [The Story of Stuff](http://www.youtube.com/watch?v=gLBE5QAYXp8), consumerism can feel a little sickening.

 Thankfully, there are other ways we can integrate device testing into our workflow that are less expensive and a little friendlier to the environment too:

 * **Test on your own device:** This is a given, but testing on a device that you always have on you can be immensely valuable.

-* **Test on friends devices:** It's likely you have friends with models of mobiles, tablets and ebook readers you don't own.
-Make a point of testing sites you're currently developing on their devices whenever you can.
+* **Test on friends devices:** It’s likely you have friends with models of mobiles, tablets and ebook readers you don’t own.
+Make a point of testing sites you’re currently developing on their devices whenever you can.

 * **When friends upgrade, buy their old devices:** Again, friends may be a useful source of older devices which you can build a device library around.
-When they upgrade, offer to buy their old phones – if you're lucky they may even give them to you for free!
+When they upgrade, offer to buy their old phones – if you’re lucky they may even give them to you for free!

 * **Find older devices on eBay:** This can be a useful source of cheap, second-hand phones, great for building up a collection of older models.